-Whether family heirlooms or treasured gifts, jewellery and valuables such as rare coins and medals can represent sentimental relationships and memories.
+Whether family heirlooms or treasured gifts, jewellery, watches and valuables such as rare coins and medals can represent sentimental relationships and memories.

 While some jewellery may be irreplaceable, the right home insurance will mean you're at least financially compensated in the event of loss, theft or accidental damage.